bglawson1001/2143-OOP-Lawson/Assignments/P03/README.md

 ## Description

 This C++ program outputs Graphviz code.
 In total it is three different Grapviz codes.
 The first is for a singly linked list.
-The second is for a doubly linked list, and the final code is for a Binary Search Tree.
+The second is for a doubly linked list, and the final piece code is for a Binary Search Tree.

 ### Files